arcanelab/Page-Summarizer/README.md

 ## Usage

-1. Open the extension popup and click "Analyze Page".
+1. Open the extension popup and click "Summarize Page".
 2. The extension extracts page text (and optionally images) and opens a results window that shows progress and the analysis output.

 ## Configuration